QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Method

-If the minor statistical deviation of values is important for the application concerned, then a nominal value could be $c=1$ assuming the data domain consists of non-negative integers.
-In the general case, where such deviations are not important for the use case at hand, a better selection can be $c = |P_1(X)|$, that is, $c$ can take an arbitrarily small value from the subset, such as 1-percentile of the entire range of values that $X$ can exhibit.
-Hence, in practical usage, the value of $c$ can be determined by computing $P_1(X)$ where $P_1$ computes 1-percentile of the training dataset denoted by $X$.

 The proposed method implicitly handles seasonal variations, long-term secular trends and cyclic fluctuations to obtain irregular variations, but it does not consider short-term trends.
-This algorithm is specially designed for time series data which assumes a constant secular trend over the short term and that a sudden change in trend could be potentially anomalous.
-For example, network cells are limited in resources, and the solution must capture (not decompose) changes in trend when it comes to RAN KPIs to make appropriate business decisions.
+A sudden change in trend could be potentially anomalous must be captured (not decomposed) when it comes to RAN KPIs to make appropriate business decisions.

-While the basic version of QBSD as described accounts for daily and weekly seasonality, depending on the granularity of the data, the algorithm can be altered to capture monthly and yearly seasonality as well depending on the granularity of the data and the context window size.
+The 4-week window size was selected based on empirical evaluation to minimize forecasting error.
+If the size is too small, then the weekly seasonality will not be captured effectively.
+If the size is too big, the system will be slow to respond to change in data drifts.
+While the basic version of QBSD accounts for daily and weekly seasonality, the algorithm can be altered to capture monthly and yearly seasonality as well depending on the granularity of the data and the context window size.
 If the interval between each successive data point of the given dataset is one day, then the context period will be in the order of days and the context subset can be compiled by spanning between months or years depending on the requirement of the use case.
+Quartiles are used to build contextual subsets as reasonable defaults to remove the effects of outliers caused by the stochastic nature of network KPIs.
+Broader quantile ranges increase sensitivity to outliers and narrower quantile ranges leads to losing valuable information in the series.

 Since both the quartile series can be used as a visual aid for the operator to make informed decisions, these series can be smoothed before being plotted.
 The smoothing method that can be employed is a solution design choice.
 For example, it can be a Savitzky-Golay filter \cite{savitzky1964smoothing} or even a simple moving average.